 With encouragement from the APTA, CMS is now using the same definition for group therapy in both SNF and inpatient rehabilitation settings: “two to six patients doing the same or similar activities.”
 According to the APTA, that means CMS is no longer using the “rigid 4-person definition.”
 Furthermore, CMS “believes aligning the group therapy definition serves to improve the agency’s consistency in payment policies across PAC settings, and to create opportunities for site neutral payments.”

-That said, this CMS resource acknowledges that because “the SNF PDPM will not use the minutes of therapy provided to a resident to classify patients for payment purposes, it is possible that SNFs may become incentivized to emphasize group and concurrent therapy, over the kind of individualized therapy which is tailored to address each beneficiary’s specific care needs which is generally the most appropriate mode of therapy for SNF patients.”
+That said, CMS has acknowledged that because “the SNF PDPM will not use the minutes of therapy provided to a resident to classify patients for payment purposes, it is possible that SNFs may become incentivized to emphasize group and concurrent therapy, over the kind of individualized therapy which is tailored to address each beneficiary’s specific care needs which is generally the most appropriate mode of therapy for SNF patients.”
 As a result, “CMS imposed a limit of 25 percent on concurrent and group therapy.”

 The sections on the 8-minute rule and assessment and management time below also apply to ORF and CORF billing.